Is This Me?™ The 3-Word Question That Votes for Your True Self

 Sometimes the answer will be "Yes, this is exactly me."
 Perfect.
 Proceed.

-Sometimes it'll be "No, this is my anxiety talking."
+Sometimes it'll be "No, this is my overthinking talking."
 Also perfect.
 Now you know.

 Sometimes it'll be "I honestly don't know anymore."
 That's perfect too.
 Not knowing is the beginning of curiosity.